bateman/tpscanner-cli/README.md

 ## Configuration

-You can configure the script by editing the file `config/config.ini`.
+You can configure the script by editing the file `config/config.json`.
 At the moment, you can configure:

-- `sleep_rate_limit = 5`: Too aggressive scraping will cause the server to show captchas.
-By default, the script will wait 5 secs. in between each item's offer scraping.
+- `sleep_rate_limit = 2`: Too aggressive scraping will cause the server to show captchas.
+By default, the script will wait 2 secs. in between each item's offer scraping.
 - `output_dir = results`: The output directory where to store the Excel output file.
 By default, it is set to the `results/` subfolder in the current working directory.
+- `user_agents = []`: A list of browser User-Agent strings to cycle through when running in headless mode.

 ## License